 James F. Collins

-Ambassador James F. Collins was appointed the Director of the Russia and Eurasia Program in January of 2007.
+Ambassador James F. Collins is Senior Fellow and former Director of the Russia and Eurasia Program at the Carnegie Endowment for International Peace.
 He is an expert on the former Soviet Union, its successor states, and on the Middle East.

-He is the recipient of the Secretary of State’s Award for Distinguished Service; the Department of State’s Distinguished Honor Award; the Secretary of State’s Award for Career Achievement; the Department of Defense Medal for Distinguished Public Service; and the NASA Medal for Distinguished Service, and the Woodrow Wilson Award for Public Service.
+He is the recipient of the Secretary of State’s Award for Distinguished Service; the Department of State’s Distinguished Honor Award; the Secretary of State’s Award for Career Achievement; the Department of Defense Medal for Distinguished Public Service, the NASA Medal for Distinguished Service, and the Woodrow Wilson Award for Public Service.